The exams are delivered online and consist of performance-based tasks (problems) to be solved on the command line running Linux.

 review Documents installed by the distribution (i.e. /usr/share and its subdirectories)

 The allowed sites above may contain links that point to external sites.
-It is the responsibility of the candidate not to click on any links that cause them to navigate to a domain that is not allowed.
+It is the responsibility of the candidate not to click any links to navigate to a domain that is not allowed

 Root privileges can be obtained by running 'sudo −i'.